 Top tips/key learnings

-• Consider wider engagement activities – social media, poster & flyers in the local shop, café, leisure centre, or train station
+• Consider wider engagement activities – social media, posters and flyers in local shops, cafés, leisure centres, or train stations

 • Ensure your volunteer network is large enough to account for people’s availability